Who is Ange Postecoglou? Tottenham new manager's style of play, tactics, career record and Spurs contract

-The Glasgow club appointed Postecoglou on a 12-month rolling contract and they were hoping to reclaim the Scottish title from their arch-rivals Rangers.
+The Glasgow club appointed Postecoglou on a 12-month rolling contract and they were hoping to reclaim the Scottish title.
+Postecoglou admitted he was seen as a “joke” when he took over, with Celtic having just finished 25 points behind their arch-rivals Rangers.

-Postecoglou succeeded in his excitement in his first season and Celtic were crowned as both the Scottish Premiership and Scottish League cup champions in 2021/22, losing just three league games all season.
+Postecoglou succeeded in his first season and Celtic were crowned as both the Scottish Premiership and Scottish League cup champions in 2021/22, losing just three league games all season.

 Celtic continued to progress in Postecoglou’s second season and he re-established their place as the dominant force in Scotland by winning the domestic treble.